tethysplatform/tethys/docs/installation/production/additional/official_docker.rst

 This line in your docker file will change the environment variable ASGI_PROCESSES from the default value of 4 to 1.

-Here is an example of a tethys app:
+Here is an example of a dockerfile from a tethys app:
 ::

     # Use our Tethyscore base docker image as a parent image